jobandtalent/chuletest/README.md

 You can start adding or editing content by modifying markdown documents under `mdx/posts`.

-And that's all.
-Happy testing.
+This project is made and maintained by the amazing humans of the [Jobandtalent](https://jobandtalent.com) frontend guild.
+And that's all. **Happy testing**.